About Joel Eaton

 Consulting and Research

 Outside of my primary roles, I have acted as a freelance consultant.
-I’ve delivered projects for a broad range of organizations, including The National Library of Scotland, Barclays Wealth, and Volvo.
+I’ve delivered projects for a range of organizations, including The National Library of Scotland, Barclays Wealth, and Volvo.

 I also remain active in the research community as a reviewer for the BCI Journal and the Leonardo Music Journal, where I was named an outstanding peer reviewer in 2020.
 I’ve also chaired international workshops on Brain-Computer Music Interfacing, always keeping my eyes on the future of technology in the field.